tfabris/CrowCam/README.md

 invaluable in answering many questions, and giving me syntax help with Linux Bash scripts.
 Many thanks to the members of the empegBBS who helped with everything else that I couldn't find on StackOverflow.
 Thanks Mlord, Peter, Roger, Andy and everyone else who chimed in.
-In particular, empegBBS user canuckInOR was the one who suggested using the YouTube-dl tool, which turned out to be particularly useful for doing the stream checking and keep-alive features.

 Thanks, all!